Child Abuse & Neglect

 School personnel must be able to recognize signs of abuse and neglect and also understand their role as mandated reporters.
 State law requires every person seeking initial licensure or persons seeking licensure renewal as teachers for the first time to complete a study in child abuse recognition and intervention in accordance with curriculum guidelines developed by the Board of Education in consultation with the Virginia Department of Social Services (VDSS).

-- Child Abuse Recognition and Intervention Training-This is a PDF document. – Individuals seeking initial licensure and license renewal must complete training in child abuse recognition and intervention in accordance with curriculum guidelines approved by the Board of Education.
+- Child Abuse Recognition and Intervention Training-This is a Word document. – Individuals seeking initial licensure and license renewal must complete training in child abuse recognition and intervention in accordance with curriculum guidelines approved by the Board of Education.

 - VDSS Child Abuse Hotline